jangorecki/dwtools/README.md

 **Current version: pre 1.0.0**

 Data Warehouse tools.
-Extension for `data.table` package for Data Warehouse related functionalities.
+Extension for `data.table` package for Data Warehouse related functionalities and some other helper functions.
 See below for core functions in the package.
-Report any bug as issues on github.
+Report any bugs as issues on github.

 ## Installation